JamieBort/RecipeSearch/README.md

 2. Upload to GitHub pages.
 3. Upload to Heroku.
 4. Come back to see how I can build out the functionality using their api.
 See `Optional Parameters` on the http://www.recipepuppy.com/about/api/ page.
+5. Update the description to include that this can be found via gh-pages.
+And via heroku.

 ## Recources

-This [URL for the  assignment](https://newline.theironyard.com/cohorts/15/courses/9/projects/73) no longer works.

 The associated [Recipe Search](https://trello.com/c/gp44nJAM/966-recipe-search?menu=filter&filter=label:Home) Trello card.

-The associated [RecipeSearch](https://github.com/JamieBort/LearningDirectory/tree/master/JavaScript/Courses/TheIronYardAssignments/RecipeSearch) GitHub repository directory.
+The associated [RecipeSearch](https://github.com/JamieBort/RecipeSearch) GitHub repository directory.

 The [Recipe Search](https://jamiebort.github.io/RecipeSearch/) gh-pages site.

 The heroku site: [not yet up].

+This ~~[URL for the  assignment](https://newline.theironyard.com/cohorts/15/courses/9/projects/73)~~ no longer works.

 ## Assignment